About the author

 As a remote worker, being unable to connect to the internet to work is probably one of the more stressful things that can happen to you.

 Without delay, purchase a MiFi hub that is unlocked to any network.
-Then when you arrive at the destination, buy a sim card with internet data.
-Use this as your backup should the internet, not function.
+Then, when you arrive at your destination, buy a SIM card with internet data.
+Use this as your backup if the internet does not function.

-For your mobile phone, it’s also recommended to have this unlocked so you can use any sim card and set up a personal hotspot.
+You should also unlock your mobile phone to use any SIM card and set up a personal hotspot.

 Airbnb is my chosen accommodation provider, and when contacting hosts there are a series of questions are asked: